Health and Creative Studies

 They will acquire a wide range of skills making predominately savoury products and will learn to work to deadlines, acquire the essential literacy, numeracy and communication skills that enable them to progress.

-In Year 7 the topic is ‘healthy lunch’.
+In Year 7 the topic is ‘Breakfast and Lunch time’.

 In Year 8 the topic is ‘dinner time’.